FAQ Master's Programme in Economics

 16. How do I transfer course credits from a non-Swedish university?

-To credit courses in Economics and other subjects taken at foreign universities, you apply for a transfer of credits to the Graduation Office.
+To credit courses in Economics and other subjects taken at foreign universities, you apply for a transfer of credits to the Graduation Office at Uppsala University.
 The transfer of credits is done after you return home from the exchange.

 Courses in Economics that are credited should be at a level equivalent to Economics A, B, C or the Master's level.